gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ## Alien registration number on F1

 Not all F1 visa holders have an assigned Alien number.
 USCIS assigns one, only after the student's OPT EAD card is approved.
 The number is printed on the EAD card.
 If the student transfers to a H1b visa, then the A-number can be found on the subsequent approval notices if it was included as part of the application.

-The A-number assigned to a student tends to be temporary.
-If the student at some point applied for a permanent residency (green card), a new A-number will most likely be assigned.
+The A-number assigned to a student tends to be not permanent.
+If the student at some point applies for a permanent residency (green card), a new A-number will most likely be assigned.

 ## Alien registration number on EAD